rachelcracknell/AWS_base_guide/aws_cloud_guide.md

 # Establishing AWS IoT Core service

-1. Create an AWS account if you don’t have one, and login to it.
+1. Create an AWS account.
+If you already have an account, simply login.

 	**NOTE**: If you have an admin for your AWS account, please contact them to add a user to the account.
-You should obtain your login credentials from your admin in this case.
+You should obtain your login credentials from your admin.

 2. Set up device credentials and policy via the AWS IoT console.
 You can refer to the AWS documentation [here](https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html).
 After having logged into your AWS account.
-Follow the steps there to
+Follow these steps:
     1. Create an IoT policy
      - Click on **IoT Core**
       ![AWS_Core](https://raw.githubusercontent.com/COTASPAR/AWS_base_guide/master/images/step1-IoT_Core.jpg)
-     - On the left panel click on **Secure > Policies**
+     - On the left panel, click on **Secure > Policies**
       ![AWS_Core](https://raw.githubusercontent.com/COTASPAR/AWS_base_guide/master/images/secure_policies_pic2.jpg)
      - Click on **Create**
       ![Create Policies](https://raw.githubusercontent.com/COTASPAR/AWS_base_guide/master/images/step7-create-policy.jpg)
      - Click on **Advanced mode**
       ![Policies](https://raw.githubusercontent.com/COTASPAR/AWS_base_guide/master/images/creating_policy_click_advanced_mode.jpg)
-     - Fill in your policy as shown below then click **Create**
+     - Fill in your policy as shown below, then click **Create**
       ![Policies](https://raw.githubusercontent.com/COTASPAR/AWS_base_guide/master/images/aws_policy_advanced_mode_example.jpg)
-      **note:** you will need to substitute the **Resource** value above with your actual value from your **Thing** (which we will create next) by editing the policy after registering your **Thing**.
+      **note:** you will need to substitute the **Resource** value above, with your actual value from your **Thing** (which we will create next) by editing the policy after registering your **Thing**.

     2. Register a **Thing**
      - Click on **Manage > Things > Create**